johannesippen/johannesippen.com/_posts/2017-02-22-pathway-to-sanity.md

 {% twitter https://twitter.com/jessicahische/status/819071651295870976 %}

 Don’t get me wrong: I’m not against consuming content online, it’s  about finding the right balance.
 Creating at least as much as you consume.
-Matthew Inman, better known as The Oatmeal compared [creativity once as breathing](http://theoatmeal.com/comics/creativity): when you create, you exhale.
+Matthew Inman, better known as The Oatmeal compared [creativity once to breathing](http://theoatmeal.com/comics/creativity): when you create, you exhale.
 You can't exhale forever – you need to breathe in at some point.
 This is when you read, when go outside or when you just relax and entertain yourself.
 Netflix and chill.
 But how to avoid this when you actually want to create?

 ## Put yourself in flight mode